 Our Picks: 6.
 Yasaka Offset Handle Shear: A top-tier Japanese shear beloved for its incredible sharpness and ergonomic design.
 7. Kamisori Sword: Known for its superb craftsmanship and long-lasting blade, this is a shear you’ll use for years.
 8. Ichiro Cutting & Thinning Set: A premium set that provides perfectly matched tools for any haircut you can imagine.

-How to Choose the Right Size and Weight
+How Do I Choose the Right Shear Size?

 Think of your shears as an extension of your hand.
 If they don’t fit right, you’ll feel it—in your cuts, in your wrist, and at the end of a long day.
 Choosing the right size and weight isn’t just about comfort; it’s about precision and preventing fatigue that can cut a career short.
 An ill-fitting pair of shears can lead to strain and even conditions like carpal tunnel syndrome.